Tmesis: Latin

 Tmesis is found as a poetic or rhetorical device in classical Latin poetry, such as Ovid's Metamorphoses.
 Words such as circumdare ("to surround") are split apart with other words of the sentence in between, e.g. circum virum dant: "they surround the man" (circumdant (circum- prefix + dant)).
 This device is used in this way to create a visual image of surrounding the man by means of the words on the line.
 In the work of the poet Ennius, the literal splitting of the word cerebrum creates a vivid image: saxo cere comminuit brum "he shattered his brain with a rock."

 Old Irish

-Tmesis can be found in some early Old Irish texts, such as Audacht Morainn.
+Tmesis can be found in some early Old Irish texts, such as Audacht Morainn (The Testament of Morann).
 Old Irish verbs are found at the beginning of clauses (in a VSO word order) and often possess prepositional pre-verbal particles, e.g. ad-midethar (ad- prefix) "evaluates, estimates".
 Tmesis occurs when the pre-verbal particle is separated from the verbal stem and the verbal stem is placed in clause final position while the pre-verbal particle/prefix remains at the beginning of the clause.
 This results in an abnormal word order, e.g. ad- cruth caín -cichither "[the] fair form will be seen" (where ad-chichither is the future third-person singular passive of ad-cí "sees").